 The Law School Admission Test (LSAT) is a standardized test that assesses reading comprehension, analytical reasoning and logical reasoning skills.
-Offered multiple times per year by the Law School Admissions Council (LSAC), it is a traditional part of the law school application process.
-Information about the test, exam dates, and prep materials can be found at www.LSAC.org.
+It is offered regularly by the Law School Admissions Council (LSAC).
+Information about the test, exam dates, and test preparation can be found at www.LSAC.org.

 Prospective students other than those listed above may opt to apply for admission without an LSAT score.
-Refer to the No LSAT Application Checklist for additional requirements.
+Refer to the No LSAT Application Checklist for details.

 Applying without an LSAT Score

-For those eligible, choosing to apply for admission without an LSAT means demonstrating readiness, skills, and abilities through other aspects of the application process.
-An Application for Admission without an LSAT score is expected to present with greater excellence in all other areas.
+Choosing to apply for admission without taking the LSAT means readiness, skills, and abilities must be demonstrated through other aspects of the application process.
+An Application for Admission to law school without an LSAT score is expected to present with greater excellence in all other areas.